This is the final post in the NAS series for now. I’ll write up a wrap-up article in a week or two.

 Finish: Heavy iodine, smoke, the darkest of dark malts with enough tannin to keep that heavy treacle from cloying.
 I imagine eating a really good cigar might taste like this.
 Lingers on for a very long time.

 Bottom line.
 So what’s the bottom line?
 The Corryvrecken at $90 is a serious purchase, and given the strong phenolic character, not for everyone.
 I think most folks will save the Corryvrecken for special occasions – really special occasions, for this dram is not one for those times when you want to pamper yourself, say after a particularly hard week at work.
 This is a serious whisky expecting full engagement and dedication, and possibly resuscitation.
 Ardbeg’s 10-year is light and refreshing in comparison, and that stuff positively repels some of my peat-shy whisky friends (they hurl the most amazing invective at that and Laphroaig.
 Philistines!).
 You will wake up with this whisky on your palate the next day.

 Is it worth the coin?
 Yes, if you want a whisky that you do not so much as drink as respect.
 A whisky that takes you to the mat, to which you will turn when you want to feel you’ve had a real whisky, damn it!
 Is it the ultimate Islay whisky?
 That depends on your definition.
-We had some really mind-bending single cask experiences at both Laphroaig and Caol Ila (more on those visits in later posts).
-But practically speaking, for a whisky that is generally available, yes, so far it get’s the ‘ultimate’ tag from me.
+We had some really mind-bending single cask experiences at both Laphroaig and Caol Ila (more on Laphroaig to come).
+But practically speaking, for a whisky that is generally available, yes, so far it gets the ‘ultimate’ tag from me.
 Those snooty rich kids… 😉